 Driving offences are of course wrong but they happen and can bring heaps of stress with them for all involved.
+Here is a post on driving offences and where to seek advice.

 I remember a close friend of mine inadvertently committing one just after passing her driving test.
 As she was in pupillage to be a barrister at the time, she got so worked up about it all.